PortfolioAI macro report · July 3, 2026

 - Output: one weak GDP quarter would be manageable; two consecutive negative quarters would force a recession-base-case reassessment.

-- Credit: renewed weakness in the BCI growth proxy alongside wider spreads would be the cleanest financing-stress warning.
+- Credit: renewed BCI weakness alongside wider spreads would be the cleanest financing-stress warning.

-- Behavior: a renewed search-volume surge plus higher prediction-market odds would show households and traders repricing the same macro shock.
+- Behavior: a fresh search-volume surge plus higher prediction-market odds would show households and traders repricing the same macro shock.

 How to position the watchlist